- Energy-efficient living

 Energy-efficient outdoor equipment

 Many households have a range of lawn and garden equipment, power tools and machinery, a barbeque or other facilities for outdoor cooking; not to mention ponds, pools and spas.
 Without some planning, outdoor equipment could significantly add to your home energy use and costs—including more maintenance time, and increased water use and waste created by your household.
-For a typical home, maintaining an in-ground pool alone could add up to 30 per cent to your household energy use.
+For a typical home, maintaining an in-ground pool alone could add up to 30% to your household energy use.

 As outdoor entertaining areas become more elaborate the number of gadgets and equipment we require is also increasing.
 These changes combined with rising energy costs make understanding your ongoing energy requirements as well as choosing choosing energy-efficient outdoor equipment even more important.